 Lets look at the nutrients that make this loaf a good choice to keep your brain working in peek performance!

-LENTIL BENEFITS: Are an excellent source of iron,vitamin B9, phosphorus, ,protein, Vitamin.A
+LENTIL BENEFITS: Lentils are an excellent source of iron,vitamin B9, phosphorus, protein, Vitamin.A

 A good source of manganese fiber